Last updated on May 10, 2025

 Acatenango Volcano hike difficulty & watching Fuego Volcano eruption.

-The hike begins in the picturesque town of Antigua – the mini van will pick you up from your hotel and drive approx. 1 hour toward the starting point for the Acatenango Volcano hike.
+STARTING POINT: The hike begins in the picturesque town of Antigua – the minivan will pick you up from your hotel and drive approximately.
+1 hour toward the starting point for the Acatenango Volcano hike.

-The route toward Acatenango Volcano leads through one of the most spectacular natural landscapes I’ve seen.
-It winds its way through lush coffee plantations and breathtaking cloud forests.
-After 5-6 hours of tough hiking, you will reach Base Camp, where you can take in stunning views of erupting Fuego while the sun sets.
+THE ROUTE: The route toward Acatenango Volcano leads through one of the most spectacular natural landscapes I’ve seen.
+It winds its way through coffee plantations and beautiful cloud forests.
+After 5-6 hours of tough hiking, you will reach Acatenango Base Camp, where you can observe stunning views of erupting Fuego while the sun sets.

-If you decide to trek toward the Fuego volcano to get close views of lava eruptions, you will need to hike another 2 hours/one way.
-But this is probably the best view in Guatemala! 😉
+VOLCAN EL FUEGO TREK: If you decide to trek toward the Fuego volcano to get close views of lava eruptions, you will need to hike another 2 hours/one way.
+It’s a steep hike, but it will be a memorable view!

 Acatenango volcano hike Guatemala.